Agoric/documentation/main/README.md

 # website at localhost:8080 by default
 ####
 home: false # use default home page layout (hero image with text, features section)
-# heroImage: /logo.svg
-## Action button
-# actionText: Get Started → # text that goes in the button
-# actionLink: /guides/getting-started/ # go-to link when clicking on button

 ## Features section
 # features: